What to Expect During a Tooth Extraction

 Schedule a Consultation

 If you are experiencing discomfort, or you suspect you may need a tooth extraction, schedule an appointment with one of our doctors.
-You can call one of our four office locations, or contact us online.
+You can call one of our three office locations, or contact us online.